widdix/aws-cf-templates/docs/static-website.md

 1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.
 1. Click **Create** to start the creation of the stack.
 1. Wait until the stack reaches the state **CREATE_COMPLETE**
+1. If you deployed the previous stack **not** to the us-east-1 (N. Virginia) region: TODO add docs to deploy the monitoring stack.

 ## Dependencies
 * `static-website/lambdaedge-index-document.yaml` (**required**)